ElementsProject/elements/CONTRIBUTING.md

   - *Consensus* for changes to consensus critical code
   - *Docs* for changes to the documentation
-  - *Qt* for changes to bitcoin-qt
+  - *Qt* for changes to elements-qt
   - *Mining* for changes to the mining code
   - *Net* or *P2P* for changes to the peer-to-peer network code
   - *RPC/REST/ZMQ* for changes to the RPC, REST or ZMQ APIs
   - *Scripts and tools* for changes to the scripts and tools
-  - *Tests* for changes to the bitcoin unit tests or QA tests
+  - *Tests* for changes to the elements unit tests or QA tests
   - *Trivial* should **only** be used for PRs that do not change generated executable code.
 Notably, refactors (change of function arguments and code reorganization) and changes in behavior should **not** be marked as trivial.